 10 Homemaking Books

-1. The Life-Giving Home by Sally Clarkson
+1. The Life Giving Home by Sally Clarkson

 If you have not heard of this book, I might dare ask if you live under a rock!
 This has turned into a classic book on homemaking and I love it so much, I have it in a paper copy, on my Kindle, and in an audiobook format!
+This is my favorite homemaking book.
+If you only read one book from this list, this is it!
+Creating a lifegiving home is a goal of many homemakers and this inspirational guide will walk you through a biblical perspective on how to make it happen.

 Published in 1985, this book has stood the test of time.
 The book explores what it means to be an artist through the scope of God being the first artist.
 She goes on to explore the idea of art being discovered in the home and through the ordinary days of life.
+There is a science of keeping house and you will find practical and timeless wisdom in these pages!

 3. Homebody: A Guide to Creating Spaces You Never Want to Leave by Joanna Gaines